Thermal Comfort - Blown Air Heating Systems for Motor Vehicles

 Unbranded Diesel Heaters

-It is common knowledge that a wide range of relatively low cost unbranded diesel 'parking heaters' are widely available in the UK from online marketplaces.
+Common knowledge exists that a wide range of relatively low cost unbranded diesel 'parking heaters' are widely available in the UK from online marketplaces.

-These unbranded heaters are often of far east manufacture and of varying quality with sometimes difficult to source repair components should they fail.
+These unbranded heaters are often of far east manufacture and of varying 'lucky dip' quality with sometimes difficult to source repair components should they fail.

 Quality control appears to be the major problem with many 'chinese' unbranded diesel heaters causing premature failure.